shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 The isochrones are centered on the closest street node to the park.
 The address we're considering is in the 20-25 minute isochrone.
 This corresponds well to the total time of 25 minutes calculated in the previous section (11 minutes downhill and 14 minutes uphill).

 The isochrones visualisation is useful but we're limited to considering a small set of parks at a time.
 A more insightful analysis could be to look at residential areas that fall within the catchment zones of multiple playgrounds.

+# Conclusions
+The average impact of hilly terrain on playground accessibility seems to be low - only a 9% increase in total travel time.
+However, the average is a poor representation since the distribution of travel time is highly skewed.
+Even under the 'flat land' assumption, total travel times can be higher than 40 minutes.

+In the following post, we will compare accessibility across different residential regions of Wellington, with the aim of identifying areas with poor access.